notealoud/bbbdg/src/site/notes/The Tiny Project/Pages/start.md

 ---

-## Hi, I'm Nicola and this is my Digital Garden!
+## welcome to my digital garden

-I'm most at home with tech, spending time with cows and being out in nature.
+I'm Nicola, and I'm most at home with tech, spending time with cows and being out in nature.

 ## get to know more about me